 - You still will need other styling tools (especially flat irons) to repair/touch up areas that the InStyler Wet-2-Dry misses or doesn’t style properly.

 - Your hair needs to basically be dry before using the tool (see the Bottom Line section for the lowdown on this).

 - It causes frizz.

 - You have to style your hair very slowly, which greatly increases styling time.

 What’s the Bottom Line About the InStyler Wet-2-Dry?

 Are you excited by all the claims made by the InStyler Wet-2-Dry?
 Do you dream of stepping out of the shower, towel drying your hair, and styling it in minutes?
 We totally get it – after all, who couldn’t use a little extra time these days?
 But before you hand over your hard-earned money, consider the following:

 First, the InStyler Wet-2-Dry is claimed to be “recommended by Salon professionals,” though none of these recommendations are listed on the company’s website.
-With this in mind, as we mentioned in our Fusion Styler article, the truth of the matter is that most 2-in-1 beauty tools don’t work as well as they claim, and they almost certainly don’t perform as well as the individual tools they’re intended to replace.
+With this in mind, the truth of the matter is that most 2-in-1 beauty tools don’t work as well as they claim, and they almost certainly don’t perform as well as the individual tools they’re intended to replace.